 As we move towards an increasingly cashless society, financial experts are questioning the role that business credit cards will play.

 Most major organisations have been quick to spot the opportunities offered by digital technology.
 Targeted adverts and promotions tempt consumers to part with cash in numerous, highly inventive ways, yet some banks have been slow to respond.

 The most significant change in business credit cards over the past 20 years or so has been the introduction of contactless technology.
 However, that could be set to change as the major financial institutions catch up with the 21st Century.

-With that in mind, we take a sneak peek into the future, to see how technology is influencing the business card industry…
+With that in mind, we take a sneak peek into the future, to see how technology is influencing the traditional company card industry…